Siding for Florida Homes: Best Materials for Salt Air & Storms

 To start, focus on materials proven in our climate:

-- Fiber cement (such as James Hardie): extremely durable, moisture- and pest-resistant, and holds paint well.
+• Fiber cement (such as James Hardie): extremely durable, moisture- and pest-resistant, and holds paint well.
 It stands up to Gulf Coast humidity and wind, which makes it a top pick.

-- Vinyl: affordable and low-maintenance.
+• Vinyl: affordable and low-maintenance.
 For storm resistance, choose thicker, impact-rated grades.

-- Engineered wood: the warm look of wood with better moisture performance.
+• Engineered wood: the warm look of wood with better moisture performance.

 For more on fiber cement built for humidity, James Hardie publishes climate-specific product lines.

-What to look for in our climate
+What to look for in siding for Florida homes

 Next, prioritize the details that matter in Florida.
 Specifically, look for moisture resistance, UV-stable finishes, and wind ratings that meet the Florida Building Code.
 Just as important, proper installation, including flashing, house wrap, and sealing, protects your home as much as the material itself.